Anujamurugan22/ANUJA_MART/README.md

 Purpose

-The main purpose of ANUJA MART is to provide a simple and user-friendly online shopping platform with separate functionalities for buyers, sellers and administrators.
+The main purpose of ANUJA MART is to provide a simple and user-friendly online shopping platform with separate functionalities for buyers, sellers and administrators